Ladenburger-Labs/Mail-to-Folder-Sync/README.md

 # mailflow

-Two small scripts automating email ↔ filesystem on macOS, talking directly to PrivateEmail over IMAP/SMTP.
-Thunderbird is never touched directly — drafts and processed mail sync through the server, so they appear in Thunderbird normally.
+A collection of small scripts to automate email ↔ filesystem interactions.

+## Basic Idea
+Connect to mail server directly (IMAP/SMTP), instead of going through local mail clients (e.g. Outlook, Mail, Thunderbird, etc).

 ## What each script does